Floating Island Of Rubbish In Ocean

 Economic Consequences

 Cleaning up the floating islands of rubbish is an expensive and challenging task.
-Various cleanup initiatives have been launched, but the scale of the problem is immense, and the effectiveness of these efforts is still being evaluated.
+And various cleanup initiatives have been launched, but the scale of the problem is immense, and the effectiveness of these efforts is still being evaluated.
 Preventing plastic pollution at the source is crucial for reducing the economic burden associated with marine debris.

 Trends and Latest Developments